felipe-mig/3D_Modelling_Theme_Website_HTML_and_CSS/README.md

 This project is designed to show the website of a fictitious 3D Modelling software.

+To navigate the website**, open the index.html file in your default browser.

-The website is optimized for a 16" 2560px x 1600px display with a 16:10 aspect ratio.
+**The website is optimized for a 16" 2560px x 1600px display with a 16:10 aspect ratio.

 ## 📷 Screenshots